 The Journey Continues

-After 23 years across three countries, I still consider myself a student.
+After more than two decades across three countries, I still consider myself a student.
 Not because I know less, but because mastery never ends.
 Craft is a journey with no final chapter.

 Every new challenge is a chance to refine, rethink, rebuild, and reimagine.
 Every day is a chance to improve something – code, architecture, culture, processes, or myself.